More Gamecocks Stories:

 S.C. - No. 18/16 South Carolina dropped a hard-fought 42-40 decision to

 No. 13/12 Georgia at Stegeman Coliseum Sunday afternoon as both teams

 struggled to shoot the ball against active, aggressive defensive

-OUTBACK BOWL CHAMPS!
+BOWL CHAMPS!
 Gamecocks defeat Michigan 33-28

 Fla. -- Dylan Thompson's 32-yard touchdown pass to Bruce Ellington with